IT professionals working on a project

 Social distancing measures resulting from COVID have forced many into a prolonged state of telecommuting.
 Fortunately for Opentrends and many other tech companies, remote working is not a challenge as we have been doing it for a long time.
 While our Agile Transformative Teams as a Service (or Agile TaaS) offering can be done physically in our client’s office, it was designed to be done remotely.

-Agile Transformative Teams aaS is a service product, but also an organizational model.
-It’s a product because it’s really plug and play - we have a quantification and pricing system that only requires knowing the scope of the project before it produces an estimate and a timeline.
-Although we launched this service 2 years prior to COVID as an ad-on system, it has grown into an organizational model due to the new working structures that have evolved out of the pandemic.
-Unlike most custom software or architecture development projects, Agile TaaS does not require a consulting phase.
-Agile TaaS is a modular adaptable team with a high degree of flexibility, only requiring an established backlog.
+Agile Transformative Teams aaS is a service product and an organizational model.
+It’s a product because it’s plug-and-play - we have a quantification and pricing system that only requires knowing the project's scope before it produces an estimate and a timeline.
+Although we launched this service two years before COVID as an add-on system, it has grown into an organizational model due to the new working structures that have evolved from the pandemic.
+Agile TaaS does not require a consulting phase, unlike most custom software or architecture development projects.
+Agile TaaS is a modular, adaptable team with a high degree of flexibility, only requiring an established backlog.

 TaaS Core Values